 Quantcast

-The Success Sequence A Proven Path to the American Dream
+A Proven Path To The American Dream

-What is the Success Sequence?
+What Is The Success Sequence?

 The “Success Sequence” is a proven formula to help young adults succeed in America.
 It was first identified by social historian Barbara Dafoe Whitehead and Marline Pearson, a sociology professor and author of the Love Notes curriculum.
 It was later popularized by Brookings Institution scholars Ron Haskins and Isabel Sawhill